pranavtaysheti/naradamuni/README.md

 ## Introduction

-This is an python library for creating useful reddit bots.
+This is an python library for making reddit bots.

 ## Installation

 ## Usage

-## Contributors

-Pranav Taysheti             pranavtaysheti at gmail dot com

 ## License